-However, it's not as complicated as it might seem at first glance.
+However, it's not as complicated as it might seem.
 Simply put, all suspender attachments can be divided into three main categories: 1) suspenders that clip onto your pants (clip-on suspenders), 2) suspenders that attach to buttons sewn onto your pants (button-on suspenders) or 3) suspenders that attach to a belt (belt-clip suspenders).
-And, for people who want to keep their options open, there are Convertible Attachment Suspenders that give the wearer the ability to switch the attachment from clip-on to a button-on and vice versa.
+And for people who want to keep their options open, there are convertible attachment suspenders that give the wearer the ability to switch the attachment from clip-on to a button-on and vice versa.

 Convertible suspenders offer both clip-on and button-on options

-So, your first decision should be which of these three categories will work best for you?
+So, your first decision about your choice of suspenders should be finding out which of these three categories works best for you.
 The answer depends on a number of factors.
 What type of look do you want?
 Do you have any physical considerations that affect your ability to manipulate the attachments?
 Are you willing/able to sew buttons on your trousers?
+By the way, it's OK to choose suspenders in all three attachment categories - there are no rules.
+Each attachment type comes with built-in advantages.
 The table below summarizes the pros/cons of each attachment style:

 Within each of these three categories there are further options.

-Finger Clips are about ½ inch wide and come in nickel and brass finishes.
-These clips are dressier than our wider construction clips, and can be made even more dressy by the addition of a leather attachment in which case they are called "drop clips."
-High quality finger clips snap tightly closed and grip well.
-Most of our ½ inch wide suspenders come with nickel finger clips.
-Because some people prefer the look of Brass Clips, we carry some basic suspender colors in both nickel and brass clips.
-And in certain cases we've chosen brass over nickel clips because brass is more complementary to the color of the suspender.
+Finger clips are about 1/2 inch wide and come in nickel and brass finishes.
+These clips are dressier than our wider construction clips and they can be made even more dressy by the addition of a leather attachment, in which case they are called "drop clips."
+High-quality finger clips snap tightly closed and grip well.
+Most of our 1/2-inch-wide suspenders come with nickel finger clips.
+Because some people prefer the look of brass clips, we carry some basic suspender colors in both nickel and brass clips.
+And in certain cases, we've chosen brass over nickel clips because brass is more complementary to the color of the suspender.

 Nickel finger clips